geoschem/integrated_methane_inversion/docs/source/index.rst

 The Integrated Methane Inversion (IMI) workflow is a cloud-based (or local cluster) tool for quantifying methane emissions by inversion of satellite observations from the TROPOspheric Monitoring Instrument (TROPOMI).
 The IMI uses `GEOS-Chem <http://geos-chem.org>`_ as forward model for the inversion and infers methane emissions at 25 × 25 km\ :sup:`2`\  resolution.

-This site provides instructions for setting up and running the Integrated Methane Inversion workflow.
-Some instructions are specific to running the workflow on the AWS Cloud, but most steps in the workflow do not rely on using a cloud environment.
-We explain how to launch an EC2 instance from our custom AMI, configure and run the inversion workflow, and analyze the results with a ready-made jupyter notebook.
+This site provides instructions for setting up and running the IMI.
+Some instructions are specific to the AWS cloud, but most steps in the workflow do not require a cloud environment.

+We explain how to launch an EC2 instance from our custom AMI, configure and run an inversion, and analyze results with a ready-made jupyter notebook.

 .. toctree::